 - I am an alumnus of OSU, is the GMAT required?Unless a specific program’s website indicates otherwise, all applicants must submit the listed application materials before admission can be considered.
 Alumni status has no bearing on the requirement of application forms; our degrees are all graduate-level, so just as you might have applied for undergraduate admissions, you must also apply for graduate admissions.

 - For international applicants, is the TOEFL or IELTS required?
 Can the IELTS be used

-instead of the TOEFL?A TOEFL or IELTS score may be required for admission to OSU, as indicated by the Graduate College.
-(See International applicants, English proficiency requirements on link) The online application system will discern whether or not the TOEFL or IELTS would be required for admissions to OSU, and will indicate to you if a score must be submitted with the application materials.
-This cannot be answered based on an email; the applicant must begin the online application form to find out if a TOEFL or IELTS score is necessary.
-If a TOEFL/IELTS is required by the Graduate College, then the master’s business programs will also require it, and the minimum TOEFL score for admission to our programs is 89 ibt; the minimum IELTS score is 6.5.
+instead of the TOEFL?A TOEFL, IELTS or PTE Academic score may be required for admission to OSU, as indicated by the Graduate College.
+(See International applicants, English proficiency requirements here) The online application system will discern whether or not the TOEFL, IELTS or PTE Academic would be required for admissions to OSU, and will indicate to you if a score must be submitted with the application materials.
+This cannot be answered based on an email; the applicant must begin the online application form to find out if a TOEFL, IELTS or PTE Academic score is necessary.
+If a TOEFL, IELTS or PTE Academic score is required by the Graduate College, then the master’s business programs will also require it, and the minimum iBT TOEFL score for admission to our programs is 89; the minimum IELTS score is 6.5; the minimum PTE Academic score is 60.
 Please submit test scores directly to the Graduate College electronically by request from the testing service.
 (Institution code for TOEFL and IELTS: 6546) Hard copies of test scores are no longer accepted, and should not be sent through the postal service.

 7.0 IELTS = 100 TOEFL